Grade 8 → Geometry → Constructions ↓

 - Draw a line segment

-equal to the length of the desired side of the rhombus. - Using a compass, draw arcs of equal length from both
+ABequal to the length of the desired side of the rhombus. - Using a compass, draw arcs of equal length from both

-. - Intersect these at
+AandB. - Intersect these at

-. - Draw lines
+CandD. - Draw lines

 Making a kite